 In other cases, holidays may be the proverbial straw that broke the camel’s back.
 All the additional anxiety and activity put increased pressure on a marriage.
 For a relationship that’s already in trouble, a big fight or strained family gathering may become a breaking point.

 Financial concerns also often play a part.
 Holiday spending and expensive travel arrangements can exacerbate money concerns and lead to friction.
 Some people get significant end-of-year bonuses.
 And by waiting until the new year, the divorce doesn’t impact taxes from the previous one.

 For some, it’s as simple as looking for a fresh start in a new year.
 This is the time when people enact change and attempt to fix problems in their lives.
 A broken marriage is certainly a problem that needs fixing.

 Related Reading: How Long Does Divorce Take in Oregon?

 For years, there’s been plenty of anecdotal evidence to label January divorce month.

 Divorce attorneys often note an increase in calls and new cases when the calendar turns over.
 Some people merely feel out the process and explore their options at first, while others are ready to get things done right now.

-Increasingly in recent years, a number of studies lend statistical backing to support divorce month claims.
-A 2016 report from the University of Washington examined data about divorce filings over a span of 14 years.
+Increasingly in recent years, several studies have lent statistical backing to support divorce month claims.
+A 2016 report from the University of Washington examined data about divorce filings over 14 years.
 From 2001-2015, researchers noted a consistent rise in divorce proceedings beginning in January.

 The researchers behind this study also note the influence holidays have on this pattern.
 They refer to “culturally sacred” times as a reason why people often put off divorce.
 Many feel doing so during the holidays is “inappropriate, even taboo.”
 No one wants to be the jerk who ruined Christmas for everyone.